Revamped Colonoscopy Guidelines: What’s Changing?

 What are the new guidelines for colonoscopy?

 The new guidelines for colonoscopy recommend that average-risk individuals begin screening at age 45 instead of 50.
 This change is due to an increase in the incidence of colorectal cancer among younger adults.
 The guidelines also emphasize the use of stool-based tests and visual exams, such as colonoscopy, as the preferred screening methods.
 Additionally, the new guidelines recommend regular screening every 10 years for individuals with negative results on a colonoscopy or other acceptable screening methods.
 However, individuals with a family history of colorectal cancer or other risk factors may need to start screening earlier or undergo more frequent screenings.
-It is important to consult with a healthcare provider to determine the appropriate screening based on individual risk factors.
+It is important to consult with a healthcare provider to determine the appropriate screening schedule based on individual risk factors.

 What is the recommended age to begin colonoscopy screening?